Albert McCarthy

 Bio

 Albert McCarthy enlisted in the Korean War after the 1953 Armistice, serving in the United States Air Force.
 His responsibilities were centered on gathering air intelligence about enemy troops.
 He was a part of the Korean Defense Forces, who protected the war effort after the official fighting had ended.
 He served after the attack and capture of the USS Pueblo by the North Korean troops.
 Albert McCarthy today is heavily involved in preserving not just the legacy of Korean War veterans, but particularly Korean Defense Veterans.
-Today, he serves as the National Director of the Korean War Veteran Association and was a past President of Chapter 299 devoted to Korean War Defense Veterans.
+He has also served as the National Director of the Korean War Veteran Association and was a past President of Chapter 299 devoted to Korean War Defense Veterans.

 Video Clips